It’s no secret: if your business relies on delivering a service, there is a limit to how much you can earn.

 Build a team of reliable outsourcers who you can go to for help in creating marketing content, managing customer service, tech issues, monitoring sales, etc. Well before any launch, share your philosophy and guidelines for customer service, your standards for quality control, and your business values and mission.

 Aside from having your team well-prepared, ensure you have open lines of communication.
-We use Skype for quick questions, Evernote chat for some projects with detailed checklists, and asana for keeping track of all the little tasks for a launch.
+We use Skype for quick questions, Evernote chat for some projects with detailed checklists, and Asana for keeping track of all the little tasks for a launch.

 7. Don't Expect Perfection